MohamedMohsen01/E-commerce-Sales-Analysis-SQL/README.md

 5. **Data Transformation:**
  > Conducted data transformations to derive meaningful insights or facilitate analysis.
 This involved tasks like:
-> - Aggregating Data: I aggregated data at different levels, such as weekly, yearly, and by categories, to enable analysis and reporting.
+> - I aggregated data at different levels, such as weekly, yearly, and by categories, to enable analysis and reporting.
+> - aggregation functions used:( SUM, MIN, MAX, COUNT, AVG)

 6. **Data Integration:**
  > - After cleaning and transforming the data, I validated the results to ensure accuracy and integrity.
 I worked with multiple data sources, I merged or joined        datasets based on common identifiers or keys to combine relevant information into a unified dataset.